-Inspired by lofty nationalistic ideals, Acharya Sir Jagadish Chandra Bose (1858 - 1937), the father of modern science in the Indian subcontinent, founded Bose Institute and dedicated it to the service of the nation on November 30'th, 1917, while delivering his famous speech "The voice of life".
+Inspired by lofty nationalistic ideals, Sir Jagadish Chandra Bose (1858 - 1937), the father of modern science in the Indian subcontinent, founded Bose Institute.
+Acharya J C Bose dedicated the Institute to the service of the nation on his sixtieth birthday (November 30'th, 1917), while delivering his famous speech "The voice of life".
 Rabindranath Tagore who was then visiting USA, composed the soul-stirring "Matri mondiro punya angono" for the occasion.
 This song (manuscript in Bengali and translation in English) is the anthem of the Institute.
-The Institute was founded "not merely a laboratory but a temple", with its principal aims being the advancement of science and diffusion of knowledge.
+The Institute was founded as "not merely a laboratory but a temple", with its principal aims being the advancement of science and diffusion of knowledge.

 Over the last century, the Institute has endlessly strived to preserve the legacy of its illustrious founder.
 Scientists of the Institute have won many laurels in form of S.S.
 Bhatnagar Prize, fellowship of The World Academy of Sciences (TWAS) as well as fellowships of all national science academies in India.
 In addition, many of them have been conferred INSA young scientist award, Rockefeller Foundation fellowship, Nehru fellowship, K.S.
 Krishnan fellowship, Homi Bhabha fellowship etc. Members of the Institute have also been leaders in science popularisation and have won the highest literary awards in Bengali, namely the Rabindra Puraskar and the Ananda Puraskar.

 A large number of Institute alumni are reputed experts in their fields.
 Indeed, some of them have founded new Institutions of repute.

 Ever since the establishment of the Dept. of Science and Technology (DST), Govt. of India in May 1971, Bose Institute has been an autonomous grant-in-aid institution of DST.